aldehir/llm-serving-tests/README.md

 ## Test Classes

 Not all models support all features.
-Use `--class` to run only relevant tests:
+Use `--class` to run tests appropriate for your model type.
+Classes are hierarchical (standard < reasoning < interleaved):

 - **standard** - Basic functionality: tool calling, JSON schema.
 Works with any model.
-- **reasoning** - Requires `reasoning_content` support (thinking tokens).
+- **reasoning** - Includes standard tests, plus tests requiring `reasoning_content` support.
 For reasoning models like DeepSeek R1.
-- **interleaved** - Multi-turn agentic flows where reasoning must be sent back to the server.
-Also includes all reasoning tests (since interleaved models support reasoning).
+- **interleaved** - Includes all tests.
+Adds multi-turn agentic flows where reasoning must be sent back to the server.

 ```bash
 # Test a standard model